 - When do you feel "inauthentic"?
 When do you find yourself not acting like yourself, going through the motions, trying to be someone else?
 Is there a pattern to this behavior?

 - Who do you enjoy being with?
 Adults?
 Children?
 Creative types or more analytical people?
-When do you feel most "like you?”
+When do you feel most "like you"?

 - What feedback is most positive?
 When you reflect on feedback you've received, what makes you happiest?
 Is it a comment like, "You're always on time"?
-Or, "You have such respect for our company protocol – showing up on time shows us you care about the company"?
-Look for other examples of times you have shared this same behavior – did you get similarly positive feedback?
+Or, "You have such respect for our company protocol -- showing up on time shows us you care about the company"?
+Look for other examples of times you have shared this same behavior; did you get similarly positive feedback?

-- Design your legacy?
+- Design your legacy.
 At the end of your life, when those left behind reflect on your contribution to your community, company, team and society, what do you want them to say was your legacy?
 What difference did you make?
 Did you live authentically and let people know what you value and believe?

 Authenticity requires great introspection and humility.
-No one is perfect – we are all flawed.
-We also cannot turn the clock back and un-do mistakes (or inauthentic behaviors) from the past.
+No one is perfect; we are all flawed.
+We also cannot turn back the clock and undo mistakes (or inauthentic behaviors) from the past.

-We can, however, move forward and make changes RIGHT NOW to live more authentically.
+We, however, can move forward and make changes right now to live more authentically.
 Focus on being genuine.
 Stop listening to the scripts of what you should do/believe/want/love/think, and listen to that quiet voice in your heart that knows what is right for you, above all.